-ARCH 252 | HISTORY AND THEORY OF ARCHITECTURE II (3-0-3) Prerequisite: ARCH 151 | F, and upon demand
+ARCH 252 | HISTORY AND THEORY OF ARCHITECTURE II (3-0-3)

 This is the second of three sequential courses that cover the History of Architecture from the third millennium BC through the Twenty-first century.
 This course is characterized by a series of lectures and presentations that examine the development of architecture and urbanism in Europe and elsewhere from the late medieval period through the Renaissance until the late eighteenth century.
 Knowledge of the language of architecture, its terminology and recognition of period styles are required.
 Emphasis is placed on the historical and intellectual context of selective examples of architecture, along with their environmental, technological and social relevance.